Bolivarian propaganda: Venezuela Information Office (VIO)

 Deborah James, who was the longest serving director of the VIO, is involved with Global Exchange and CEPR.

-The Venezuela Information Office (VIO) was a Washington, DC–based lobbying agency that had a stated mission that was "to prevent US intervention in Venezuela" and to "improve the perception of Venezuela by the American people by managing the communication process through the media".
+The Venezuela Information Office (VIO) was a Washington, D.C.–based lobbying agency that had a stated mission that was "to prevent US intervention in Venezuela" and to "improve the perception of Venezuela by the American people by managing the communication process through the media".
 Founded in July 2003 by the Venezuelan government the VIO was funded by the Venezuelan government and therefore registered with the United States Department of Justice under the Foreign Agents Registration Act.
 In September 2003, VIO contacted Global Exchange in order to "ensure success" of their campaign while also discussing "ideas for strategizing on Venezuela" and "to begin conference calls of solidarity groups".
 In 2004, a former Global Economy Director for Global Exchange, Deborah James, became the executive director of the VIO.

 Critics of the Venezuelan government state that the VIO was used for propaganda in the United States, stating that the VIO was used for one of Hugo Chávez's "modern propaganda techniques" and that they "distributed pro-Chávez flyers at anti-globalization rallies, arranged for delegations of activists to embark on 'reality tours' of Venezuela, and encouraged art-house theaters to show a propaganda movie on Chávez called The Revolution Will Not Be Televised".

 In addition to maintaining a public website and a blog, VIO promoted its views in the media in a number of ways, including issuing press releases and contributing articles, such as responses to the 2008 Human Rights Watch report on Venezuela.
 According to public records the VIO spent $379,000 on lobbying the US Congress in the years 2004 to 2007 and received about $4,308,400 from the Venezuelan government between May 2004 and August 2008.
 In 2004, the VIO also contracted public relations company Lumina Strategies' Michael Shellenberger, a former Global Exchange employee, to improve the image of Hugo Chávez and of the Venezuelan government in the United States, supporting and coordinating the media relations work of the VIO.